MikMuellerDev/LinuxStuff/README.md

 # LinuxStuff
-## This repository contains some scripts for making setting up and using linux easier.
+## This repository contains some scripts that make setting up linux easier.
 Make shure to follow the instructions.

 ## Info